ngalaiko/svelte-loadable-store/README.md

  */
 ```

-`readable` is exactly the same, just allow to `.set` and `.update` according to the Svelte's contract.
+`writable` is exactly the same, just allows to `.set` and `.update` according to the Svelte's contract.

 ## derived